Breaking Down The Chapter 7 Bankruptcy Timeline

 If you have researched your bankruptcy options, you know that it is critical that you follow bankruptcy procedures to the letter.
 Missing deadlines or important documents can derail or stop this process.
 Fortunately, you don’t have to face this matter alone because our team at Gillespie & Murphy, P.A. is here to help.

-Our lawyers share over 40 years of bankruptcy experience that they will use to get you the second chance you deserve.
+Our lawyers for bankruptcy share over 40 years of experience that they will use to get you the second chance you deserve.
 We invite you to contact any of our four offices in eastern North Carolina to discuss your concerns and determine whether you qualify for Chapter 7 bankruptcy.

 What You Need To Know About Deadlines